tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 I am excited to announce the first release of [Nickel][nickel-repo]!
-In the original introductory [blog post][nickel-1] blog post, I've written about why we, at Tweag, are developing yet a new configuration language.
+In the original introductory [blog post][nickel-1] blog post, I've written about why we, at Tweag, are developing yet another configuration language.
 Our goal is to empower people to write correct, programmable and maintainable configurations.
 Nickel targets Nix, Infrastructure-as-Code, build systems, and more.
 We think such a tool would greatly help taming the growing complexity of configuring systems.

 Since the first blog post, we have made progress.
 We backed up and changed our mind sometimes.
 We had a lot of discussions, and we also experimented quite a bit.
-There is still a lot to do and many imperfect aspects of the language to improve.
+There is still a lot to do and there are many imperfect aspects of the language to improve.

-Still, I think we reached a point where Nickel is consistent enough for people to try it more seriously.
+Still, I think we have reached a point where Nickel is consistent enough for people to try it more seriously.
 That way we can get our target users involved and not lose sight of their actual issues and wishes.

 Beware: this is a `0.1` release.
-There is no backward-compatibility guarantees for this time, because we don't want to tie our hands too early and be stuck with retrospectively unfortunate decisions.
+We are making no backward-compatibility guarantees at this time, because we don't want to tie our hands too early and get stuck with retrospectively unfortunate decisions.
 Of course, we'll try to minimize breaking changes as much as possible.
-You shouldn't use this version in anything remotely in production yet, however, we encourage you to try Nickel wherever you think makes sense: personal projects, experimenting outside of the production environment, etc.
+You shouldn't use this version in production yet, however, we encourage you to try Nickel wherever you think makes sense: personal projects, experimenting outside of the production environment, etc.